Svendolin/mailing-label-generator/readme.md

 ![GitHub commit activity](https://img.shields.io/github/commit-activity/m/Svendolin/mailing-label-generator?style=for-the-badge) ![GitHub contributors](https://img.shields.io/github/contributors/svendolin/mailing-label-generator?style=for-the-badge) ![GitHub forks](https://img.shields.io/github/forks/Svendolin/mailing-label-generator?color=pink&style=for-the-badge) ![GitHub last commit](https://img.shields.io/github/last-commit/Svendolin/mailing-label-generator?style=for-the-badge) ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/Svendolin/mailing-label-generator?color=yellow&style=for-the-badge)
 ***
-This JDM Blogging Page should contain:
+This Mailing labels generator should contain:

-* Responsive layout using HTML/CSS and implemented design principles from the previous lessons
+* Used OOP and PDO, MVC principle and asynchronal requests via AJAX
 * A database that contains all relevant data (e.g. user data, articles, page content, etc.).
-* Two seperate Layouts for unregistred as well as registred users
+* Two seperate Layouts or functionabiulities for unregistred as well as registred users
 * A login form that registered users can use to log in.
-Once a user is logged in, they should be able to edit data in the database.
+Once a user is logged in, they should be able to edit data in the database in an ASYNCHRONAL WAY and SERVERSIDE CONTENT
 * A registration form that unregistered users can use to log in.
 This form should require at least four fields to be filled in and validated correctly (e.g. username, password, E- mail address, last name, first name, etc.).
+* Implementing a safe datatransfer and prepare statements

+Optional stuff:

+* "Forgot Password"
+* E-Mail validation with your fitting email of your registered accounnt
+* Search function
+* Chatbot
+* App with a full MVC-Model

 <span style="color:orange"> (Tasks and requirements are based on the SAE Institute Zurich)</span>